dev-keshav/nodejs-sign-in-page/README.md

 # nodejs-sign-in-page
-A webpage which has log in log out functionality by using node js, express js and mongodb
+A webpage which has log in log out functionalities by using node js, express js and mongodb

 # Requires
 1.Required folder- node-modules<br>